-Quarterly dividends were paid on the 15th day of each month following the date of declaration.
-Additionally, in 2012 the Company declared a shared distribution dividend, a special cash dividend, and accelerated payment of its fourth quarter dividend.
-The shared distribution dividend of \$0.12 per share was paid on March 31, 2012, to shareholders of record as of March 22, 2012.
-The special cash dividend of \$1.00 per share and accelerated quarterly dividend of \$0.09 per share were both paid on December 28, 2012, to shareholders of record as of December 14, 2012.
-In 2011, the Company declared a shared distribution cash dividend of \$0.07 per share that was paid on March 31, 2011, to shareholders of record as of March 15, 2011.
+Additionally, in 2012 the Company declared a special cash dividend, and accelerated payment of its fourth quarter dividend.
+In anticipation of the expected tax law changes in 2013, the special cash dividend of \$1.00 per share and accelerated quarterly dividend of \$0.09 per share were both paid on December 28, 2012, to shareholders of record as of December 14, 2012.

-The Company's board of directors has also declared a shared distribution cash dividend of \$0.09 per share, payable on March 31, 2013, to shareholders of record as of March 15, 2013.
-Additionally, the Company's board of directors declared a first quarter 2013 cash dividend of \$0.09 per share payable on April 15, 2013, to shareholders of record as of March 31, 2013.
+The Company's board of directors has also declared a shared distribution cash dividend of \$0.09 per share, payable on March 31, 2014, to shareholders of record as of March 15, 2014.
+Additionally, the Company's board of directors declared a first quarter 2014 cash dividend of \$0.09 per share payable on April 15, 2014, to shareholders of record as of March 31, 2014.

-The Company's board of directors currently intends to continue to pay a quarterly dividend of \$0.09 per share during 2013.
+The Company's board of directors currently intends to continue to pay a quarterly dividend of \$0.09 per share during 2014.
 However, the declaration and payment of future dividends is subject to the sole discretion of the board of directors, and any determination as to the payment of future dividends will depend upon the Company's profitability, financial condition, capital needs, acquisition opportunities, future prospects and other factors deemed pertinent by the board of directors.